alecazam/kram/README.md

 ```

 ### Building
-Kram uses CMake to setup the projects and build.
-An kramv.app, executable kram, and libkram are generated, but kramv.app and kram are stand-alone since they include libkram.
+Kram uses CMake to setup the projects and build.  kramv.app, kram, and libkram are generated, but kramv.app and kram are stand-alone.
 The library can be useful in apps that want to include the decoder, or runtime compression of gpu-generated data.

 For Mac, the build is out-of-source, and can be built from the command line, or debugged from the xcodeproj that is built.
 Ninja and Makefiles can also be generated from cmake, but remember to trash the CMakeCache.txt file.